ryunp/d2vhd_wrapper/README.md

 ---|---
 /x|Do not use Vhdx
 /s|Do not use Volume Shadow Copy
-/u|Test mode (skip backup step, no output file required) /d|Debug mode (show debug info panel)
+/t|Test mode (skip backup step, no output file required) /d|Debug mode (show debug info panel)
 /?|Usage text

 Switches control GUI options.
 Flagging a switch for vhdx or shadow copy mode will disable that functionality.

-Switches can be used discretely or combined, ie: '/s /d' or '/sd'.
+Switches can be used discretely or in combination, ie: '/s /d' or '/sd'.

 Test mode will skip the backup step.
 This allows confirmation of drive selections before actual backups are run.